liulihe954/EnrichKit/README.md

 insignificant).

-Objects resulted from last step (**GeneInfo**) could be fed into the subsequent loop processes.
+Objects resulted from last step (**GeneInfo**) could be fed into the subsequent loop processes with great cohesion.
 Here, six databases were build-in beforehand, users can simply indicate which database to use by providing parameter **Database = “xxx”** in the function body.

 ``` r
 HyperGEnrich(GeneSet = GeneInfo,